DevExpress/Blazor/README.md

 ![Create New ASP.NET Core Web Application Project"](media/VS2019Release-EnablePreviewSDK_2.png)

-# How to run this demo on your machine
+# How to run this demo locally

+The Blazor framework uses either WebAssembly-based .NET runtime (**client-side Blazor**) or server-side ASP.NET Core (**server-side Blazor**).
+Our Blazor components support both of these approaches.

+You can find appropriate demos in the repositories below:

+* demo/BlazorDemo.ServerSide
+* demo/BlazorDemo.ClientSide

+To open the required demo, do the following:

-1. Download the "**demo**" directory from this repository.
+1. Download the "**demo**" folder from the proper repository.
-2. Open **demo/BlazorDemo.ServerSide/BlazorDemo.ServerSide.sln** in Visual Studio 2019.
+2. Use Visual Studio 2019 to open the solution file:

+	**demo/BlazorDemo.ServerSide/BlazorDemo.ServerSide.sln**

+	or

+	**demo/BlazorDemo.ClientSide/BlazorDemo.ClientSide.sln**

 3. Start the application.

 See also: